iArcanic/irsm-cw1/risk-analysis-report.md

 # 4 Mitigation strategies

 Effective mitigation strategies are a combination of introducing multiple security controls.
-The aim, given in mind the $Inherent\space risk\space rating$ rating, would be to reduce the risk likelihood or the impact itself.
+The aim, given in mind the $Inherent$ $risk$ $rating$ rating, would be to reduce the risk likelihood or the impact itself.
 A wide range of intervention measures should be employed, including those that are technical, operational, or commercial.
 Any thought of measures should efficiently address information security gaps within the existing infrastructure technology, as brought up by the risk assessment conducted.

 ## 4.1 R1 mitigation – Outdated Windows Server OS